Return Executive Coach Travel - from selected local pick up points

 Entrances are not necessarily included in our package price

-2. Buxton, explore the town famed for its natural spring water and Georgian architecture.
+2. Buxton, famed for its natural spring water and Georgian architecture.
 Founded by the Romans who called it Aquae Arnemetiae, the town’s rich history features Roman settlers, royal prisoners, outlaws and noble benefactors.
 Visitors can fill their own bottles from the permanent flow at St Anne’s Well which is located in front of the Crescent.
 You can also visit Poole’s Cavern with its vast limestone caverns and see how crystal stalactites and stalagmites have lined the chambers over millions of years.
 New LED lighting allows you to see the incredible underground world as never before.